The0Show/newgrounds-radio-bot/README.md

 ### `Logger`

 The `Logger` class adds prefixes to all console messages.
 This is to help with knowing which console messages came from what shard.
 In my opinion, this is a very bad implementation of this goal.
-Any improvements via Pull Requests are welcome.
+Any improvements via Pull Requests are appreciated.

 ### `NewgroundsRadioStatus`